nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_requirements.md

 ## User stories and logical data model ##

-The GP Connect Requirements Catalogue for Access Record Structured Data contains the full set of business requirements that need to be met to support the retrieval of medications and allergy data in a structured format:
+The GP Connect Requirements Catalogue for Access Record Structured Data contains the full set of business requirements that need to be met to support the retrieval of data in a structured format for the supported clinical areas of the GP record:
 >###   [GP Connect Requirements Catalogue for Access Record Structured Data](pages/accessrecord_structured/GP%20Connect%20Req%20Cat%20-%20Access%20Record%20Structured%20Data%20v2.2.xlsx){:target="_blank"}